Skleni/genesis/README.md

-# The Genesis Project - A Cold War Crisis Map Generator
+## The Genesis Project - A Cold War Crisis Map Generator

-## Project Description
 The goal of Genesis Project is to create an extensible, customizable random map generator for the real-time strategy game Cold War Crisis.

 [http://www.cold-war-crisis.de](http://www.cold-war-crisis.de)